-The FDA is prioritizing its nutrition initiatives to ensure people in the United States have greater access to healthier foods and nutrition information we can all use to make healthier choices more easily.
+The FDA is prioritizing its nutrition initiatives to ensure people in the United States have greater access to healthier foods and nutrition information we can all use to identify healthier choices more easily.
 Increasing the availability of healthier foods could improve eating patterns and, as a result, improve everyone’s health and wellness.

 The U.S. faces an ever-growing epidemic of diet-related chronic diseases such as cardiovascular disease, diabetes and obesity.
 Poor nutrition plays a key role in chronic but preventable diseases, which are leading causes of death and disability in the U.S. Racial and ethnic minority groups, those with lower socioeconomic status and those living in rural areas disproportionately experience these diet-related chronic diseases.
-Additionally, the current pandemic has made it very clear that we need to improve nutrition, given that people with obesity, diabetes, and other chronic diseases have an increased risk of severe symptoms and death from COVID-19.
+Additionally, the pandemic made it very clear that we need to improve nutrition, given that people with obesity, diabetes, and other chronic diseases have an increased risk of severe symptoms and death from COVID-19.
 In 2021, CDC issued a report indicating that sharp increases in Body Mass Index rates occurred during the COVID-19 pandemic; those with overweight or obesity and younger school-aged children experienced the largest increases.

 The FDA has taken some significant steps to support consumers in making healthier choices.
 For example, the FDA updated the Nutrition Facts label with a refreshed design and updated information, including the declaration of added sugars (consuming too much added sugars can make it difficult to meet nutrient needs while staying within calorie limits).
 Calories are also now required to be declared on certain menus and menu boards to better equip consumers with nutrition information when they eat away from home.
 Most recently, the FDA issued voluntary sodium reduction targets for industry in a wide variety of processed, packaged and prepared foods as part of an ongoing effort to reduce sodium in the food supply.

 The FDA knows more needs to be done.
 We will continue to focus on creating a healthier food supply, empowering consumers and helping establish healthy starts for our youngest populations.
 Working with our federal partners in a whole-of-government approach, we can dramatically reduce the risk of diet-related chronic diseases, advance health equity, and improve the health of future generations.

 On average, people in the U.S. consume 50% more sodium than the recommended limit for those 14 years and older.
 Excess sodium can result in hypertension – or high blood pressure – which in turn increases the risk for heart attacks and strokes.
 More than 4 in 10 American adults have high blood pressure, and that number increases to about 6 in 10 for non-Hispanic Black adults.
 About 70% of sodium intake comes from packaged and restaurant foods, making it challenging for consumers to reduce sodium intake.
 As a first step in an iterative approach to reduce sodium across the food supply, in October 2021, the FDA issued voluntary sodium reduction targets for the food industry in a wide variety of processed, packaged and prepared foods.
 The FDA plans to monitor the food supply and develop updated, revised targets in the future.

 The Dietary Guidelines for Americans, 2020-2025, for the first time includes nutrition guidance for children under 2 years of age and expands guidance for those who are pregnant or breastfeeding.
 These updates allow the FDA to expand our work that affects these critical populations.
 Healthy dietary patterns early in life can influence the trajectory of eating habits and health behaviors throughout life.
 Our work focuses on three key areas:

 - FDA/EPA fish advice.
 In October 2021, the FDA, in coordination with the Environmental Protection Agency, published updated advice to help those who might become pregnant, are pregnant or breastfeeding, and parents and caregivers who are feeding children make informed choices about fish that are nutritious and safe to eat.
 Seafood provides beneficial fatty acids and other nutrients that can help children’s growth and development.
 The FDA continues to work on developing a variety of educational materials—including the release of new infographics for consumers in October 2021—to enhance the ability of consumers to follow the advice and to encourage the consumption of seafood lower in mercury among these populations.
 In addition, the FDA and federal partners have launched a study on the role of seafood consumption in child growth and development.

 - Promoting nutritious and safe food choices.
 The FDA will continue to work with its federal partners to develop additional education and outreach efforts to ensure that those who are pregnant or might become pregnant, as well as parents and caregivers, are aware of current recommendations for healthy eating patterns.
-As the FDA implements its Closer to Zero Action plan, we will ensure that parents and caregivers have accessible, science-based information to help make nutritious choices to ensure their children’s healthy development, while reducing exposure to toxic elements from foods to as low as feasible.
+As the FDA implements Closer to Zero initiative, we will ensure that parents and caregivers have accessible, science-based information to help make nutritious choices to ensure their children’s healthy development, while reducing exposure to toxic elements from foods to as low as feasible.